shiroininjaTech/AstroNinja-Alpha/README.md

 ```
 ## License

-This software is licensed under the GPL v3 license.
+This software is licensed under the GPLv3 license.